-Risk assessment: Our planning work takes place during January and February 2018.
+Risk assessment: Our planning work takes place during January 2019 and February 2019.
 This involves: risk assessment; determining the materiality level; and issuing this audit plan to communicate our audit strategy.
 We use our knowledge of the Board, discussions with management and review of Board papers to identify areas of risk and audit focus categorised into financial risks and wider dimension risks as set out in the Code.

-Significant risk Why Audit approach Financial statement ris ks Fraud risk from management override of controls Professional standards require us to communicate the fraud risk from management override of controls as a significant risk; as management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Significant risk Why Audit approach Financial statement risks Fraud risk from management override of controls Professional standards require us to communicate the fraud risk from management override of controls as a significant risk; as management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Our audit methodology incorporates the risk of management override as a default significant risk.
 We have not identified any specific additional risks of management override relating to the audit of the Board.
 Strong oversight of finances by management provides additional review of potential material errors caused by management override of controls.
-In line with our methodology, we will carry out appropriate controls testing and substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the organisation's normal course of business, or are otherwise unusual.
-Fraud risk from income revenue recognition Professional standards require us to make a rebuttable presumption that the fraud risk from revenue recognition is a significant risk. - The Board receives funding requisitions from Perth and Kinross Council and NHS Tayside.
-These are agreed in advance of the year, with any changes arising from changes in need, requiring approval from each body.
+In line with our methodology, we will carry out appropriate substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the organisation's normal course of business, or are otherwise unusual.
+Fraud risk from income revenue recognition and expenditure Professional standards, as interpreted by Practice Note 10 Audit of financial statements of public sector bodies in the United Kingdom require us to make a rebuttable presumption that the fraud risk from revenue recognition and expenditure are significant risks.
+The Board receives funding requisitions from Perth and Kinross Council and NHS Tayside.
+These are agreed in advance of the financial year, with any changes arising from changes in need, requiring approval from each body.
 There is no estimation or judgement in recognising this stream of income and we do not regard the risk of fraud to be significant.
+The Board issues directions to Perth and Kinross Council and NHS Tayside in order to direct those bodies to deliver services delegated by the Board.
+The Board make these directions based on its budget agreed in advance of the financial year.
+There is no estimation or judgement in recognising expenditure to these bodies, and we do not regard the risk of fraud to be significant.